What’s Propelling Restaurant Drive-Thru Innovations?

 - Use automated audio alerts for employees to manage customers at the drive-thru, curbside pickup slots, or 3rd-party delivery pickups.

 With AI-enabled voice technology, voice can now go beyond just improving communication.
 It can potentially reduce the need for employees to handle all the drive-thru transactions.
 This is especially useful in a tough labor market where staffing and retention are significant challenges confronting QSRs.
-Here are the various ways AI-enabled voice automation is being used by QSRs and fast-casual restaurants.
+According to SoundHound, a company that offers AI-based voice ordering solution, their technology can speed-up drive-thru order fulfillment by 10%.

 - Chipotle had already rolled-out Amazon Alexa reordering skill way back in 2019 for Chipotle customers who are already a part of the loyalty program.
 They later expanded AI-based voice ordering for phone orders as well.
 With the recent roll-out of dedicated drive-thru pick-up windows (aka Chipotlanes), Chipotle customers who order ahead using voice or app can drive up to the pickup window and drive out in under 12 seconds.